dsvalerian/emulator-chip8/README.md

 ```

 ## Emulator
 The CHIP-8 emulator is a utility meant to take a binary CHIP-8 ROM file as input and emulate the program as closely to the CHIP-8 as possible.
-At the moment, none of it is implemented.
+At the moment, only some of the CPU state and certain instructions are implemented.

+## Compiling
+This project uses CMake to automate the build.
+Depending on your system, this will generate a Makefile, build.ninja file, Visual Studio solution, etc. You can then use that to build the targets (either `emulator` or `disassembler`).

+In my case, I use the MSYS2 environment on Windows, so my steps are as follows:
+1. Navigate to the root project directory
+2. Run `cmake -S src -B build -G "MSYS Makefiles"`
+3. Run `make -C build/ <target_name>`